Our Charges

 Personal Injury/Clinical Negligence/ Dental Negligence

 We often conduct legal work, in appropriate cases – including personal injury, clinical negligence and dental negligence cases on a Conditional Fee Agreement and in criminal injury compensation cases on a Contingency Fee Agreement.
 This involves clients paying a contribution to their legal costs of a sum equivalent to 25% of their total damages, inclusive of VAT.
-A client’s contribution to legal costs is payable at the end of a successful case.
+This is known as the success fee.
+A client’s contribution to legal costs is only payable at the end of a successful case.
+It is not possible to provide

 Employment Law/ Civil & Commercial Litigation